CodingDog67/Dockering-around/README_Kubernetes.md

     kubect get pods

-* Expose deployment to service, pending since not deployed on a cloud provider
+* Expose deployment to service, pending since not deployed on a cloud provider.
+A service will allow two main things, stable address that wont change all the time and can be configured to outside world access.

     kubectl expose deployment deployment_name --type=LoadBalancer --port=8080